John Hutchinson (Roundhead): Life

-Hutchinson was the son of Sir Thomas Hutchinson (1589–1643) of Owthorpe Hall and Margaret Byron, daughter of Sir John Byron of Newstead and Margaret FitzWilliam (daughter of Lord Deputy Sir William FitzWilliam and Ann Sidney, daughter of Sir William Sidney).
+Hutchinson was born to Thomas Hutchinson, the owner of Owthorpe Hall, and Margaret Byron.
+Margaret was the daughter of Sir John Byron of Newstead and Margaret FitzWilliam, who was herself the daughter of Lord Deputy Sir William FitzWilliam and Ann Sidney (daughter of Sir William Sidney).

 Hutchinson was baptised on 18 September 1615.
-He was educated at Nottingham Grammar School, Lincoln Grammar School where he considered John Clarke the Master 'a supercilious pedant', and Peterhouse, Cambridge.
-In 1636 he entered Lincoln's Inn to study law, but devoted himself to music and divinity rather than the study of law.
+He was educated at Nottingham Grammar School, followed by Lincoln Grammar School, where he found the Master, John Clarke, to be 'a supercilious pedant'.
+He later continued his studies at Peterhouse, Cambridge.
+In 1636, Hutchinson enrolled in Lincoln's Inn to study law, but soon shifted his focus to music and divinity, sidelining the study of law.

-Unlike his Royalist father, Sir Thomas Hutchinson, who represented Nottinghamshire in the Long parliament, he took the parliamentary side.
-He first distinguished himself by preventing Lord Newark, the lord-lieutenant of the county, from seizing the county powder magazine for the king's service.
-He next accepted a commission as lieutenant-colonel in the regiment raised by Colonel Francis Pierrepont, and became one of the parliamentary committee for Nottinghamshire.
+Unlike his Royalist father, Sir Thomas Hutchinson, who represented Nottinghamshire in the Long Parliament, he took the parliamentary side.
+He first distinguished himself by preventing Viscount Newark, the lord-lieutenant of the county, from seizing the county powder magazine for the king's service.
+He next accepted a commission as Lieutenant-Colonel in the regiment of Nottinghamshire Trained Bands raised by Colonel Francis Pierrepont, and became one of the parliamentary committee for Nottinghamshire.

 On 29 June 1643, at the order of the committee and of Sir John Meldrum, Hutchinson undertook the command of Nottingham Castle; he received from Lord Fairfax in the following November a commission to raise a foot regiment, and was finally appointed by Parliament governor of both town and castle.
 The town was unfortified, the garrison weak and ill-supplied, with the committee torn by political and personal feuds.

 The neighbouring royalist commanders, Hutchinson's cousin (Sir Richard Byron), and William, Marquess of Newcastle, attempted to corrupt Hutchinson.
 Newcastle's agent offered him £10,000, and promised that he should be made "the best lord in Nottinghamshire", but Hutchinson indignantly refused to entertain such proposals.

 The town was often attacked.
 Sir Charles Lucas entered it in January 1644 and endeavoured to set it on fire, and in April 1645 a party from Newark captured the fort at Trent-bridges.
 Hutchinson succeeded in making good these losses, and answered each new summons to surrender with fresh defiance.

 The difficulties were increased by continual disputes between Hutchinson and the committee, which were a natural result, in Nottingham as elsewhere, of the divided authority set up by Parliament.
 But there is evidence that Hutchinson was irritable, quick-tempered, and deficient in self-control.
 The Committee of Both Kingdoms endeavoured to end the quarrel by a compromise, which Hutchinson found great difficulty in persuading his opponents to accept.